sirdoombox/Overwatch.Net/README.md

 * JSON Serialisation out of the box courtesy of JSON.NET
 * Events for refreshing cached data after a given amount of time
 * Full proper error and exception handling
+* Investigate the possibility of adding support for console players

 ## Dependencies